 The broker carries CFDs for 70 currency pairs, which is more than enough of a selection for most traders.
 Using this feature, users may apply leverage up to 30:1.
 In addition, Plus500 is slowly increasing the number of cryptocurrencies it offers and is now up to 14 digital currency CFDs.

-Plus500 arguably doesn’t have the most popular trading platform in the industry but has its added benefits.
-The charting software is available for web and mobile and includes nearly 120 technical indicators.
+On Plus500, the charting software is available for web and mobile and includes nearly 120 technical indicators.
 However, users are not able to create their own indicators or set up forex signals.

 Plus500 also gives users access to a detailed economic calendar and market sentiment gauge, which may be helpful in trading around short-term trends.
 The trading platform does have a market news feed, but it’s not very focused on forex and doesn’t offer a lot of breaking headlines.